github/docs/content/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository.md

 {% note %}

-If the data is located in a file that is identified as a binary file the file will need to be removed from the history.
+ **Note:** If the data is located in a file that is identified as a binary file the file will need to be removed from the history and cannot be modified to remove/replace the data.

 {% endnote %}